razvanbrb/team-brachies--hyf-dream-team/development-strategy.md

 _We are here for those who need help_
 _ If you are searching for help and need we can help you.
 Don't esitate to contact us._

+## 0. Set-Up

+**A User can see my initial repository and live demo**
+### Repo

+1. Created a new repository
+2. Clone the repository
+3. Copy-paste this development strategy file into a file called `development-strategy.md`
+4. Add a license
+5. Give a title to your README
+6. Fill out the rest of this file with your team's names
+7. Push the changes
+8. Turn on GitHub Pages